dstaka/Grab_AI_safety/README.md

  - detect_dangerdrive.py loads the model and make prediction
  - If you would like to build model by yourself, you need to follow these steps
 1. Create features for testing dataset by running Spark job
 $ nohup spark-submit --master local[*] --conf spark.pyspark.python=python --executor-cores 8 --executor-memory 40G --driver-memory 5G create_features.py train &
+* Files will be created on ./dataset/train directory
 2. Build XGBoost model by using training data
 $ python build_model.py
 3. Run the model by running Python program